GarretsGitGathering/Deceptive_Access_Point/README.md

 ## DISCLAIMER

 All of the research and code is intended for research and learning purposes only.
 I do not condone the use of this for any illegal activity.

-Also **PLEASE DON'T BE ALARMED** that I used my college as an example of how one could capture credentials, I did not and will not attempt to steal any private information from any of my classmates.
-My only intention was to build a function fake accesspoint model.
+Stealing without permission is wrong, and is almost definitely illegal when it comes to stealing login credentials.

 Now, with that out of the way let's get down to business...